Best ever life hacks; the products, hacks and tweaks to use for upping your game. Some people call it biohacking. I say call it whatever you like.

 Hack your brain: Struggling to meditate?
 This brain sensing headband is your personal meditation assistant that will gently guide you to a calm mind.
 Put on the Muse headband, earbuds, start the app, and close your eyes.
 You will hear changing sounds of weather based on the real-time state of your brain which allows you to obtain a deeper sense of focus and motivates you to build a highly rewarding practice.
 Let Muse guide you to a calm mind...

 As you probably know I'm a (little bit of a) supplement junkie.
-I try not to take too many, but I did recently throw out the microwave so I could create some extra supplement storage space 😂.
-One brand I'd recommend is Seeking Health - although annoyingly they're a bit hard to get in the UK.
-Dr. Ben Lynch really knows his stuff when it comes to vitamins/nutrients and methylation.
-And if you can't be bothered to take lots of different supplements, I like his Optimal Multivitamin which is a great start.
+I try not to take too many, but I did recently throw out the microwave so I could create some extra supplement storage space.
+One brand I like is Seeking Health - although annoyingly they're a bit hard to get in the UK.
+Dr. Ben Lynch knows his stuff when it comes to vitamins/nutrients and methylation.
+And if you can't be bothered to take lots of different supplements, perhaps his Optimal Multivitamin is a great start.
 Obviously check with your health practitioner or Doctor before starting something new.

 I've just started this list and I'm going to add to it with more fave tweaks and hacks so stay tuned and let me know what you think.